-The Maestro 30 amplifier is manufactured entirely by Mustang Communications Ltd., in Scarborough, England, and meets the relevant British Standards for safety and quality assurance.
+The Maestro 125 and Maestro 60 amplifiers are manufactured entirely by Mustang Communications Ltd., in Scarborough, England, and meet the relevant British Standards for safety and Quality Assurance.

 The MAESTRO range is just one of many amplification ranges amongst the hundreds of items manufactured by Mustang Communications to meet the needs of the public address market.
 Your dealer will be pleased to advise you on the selection of the most suitable equipment from the comprehensive Mustang catalogue should you have further amplification requirements.